Great-Sun-Group/credex-core/docs/deploy/IaC_deployment.md

-# Deployer's Guide for Staging and Production
+# Deployer's Guide for Development, Staging, and Production

-This document outlines the deployment process for the credex-core application in staging and production environments.
+This document outlines the deployment process for the credex-core application in development, staging, and production environments.

 ## 1. Introduction

-The credex-core application is deployed using cronjobs, AWS services (including ECS, ECR, and Secrets Manager), and Terraform for infrastructure management.
-This guide provides comprehensive instructions for setting up, deploying, and maintaining the application in staging and production environments.
+The credex-core application is deployed using AWS services (including ECS, ECR), Terraform for infrastructure management, and GitHub Actions for CI/CD.
+This guide provides comprehensive instructions for setting up, deploying, and maintaining the application across all environments.

 ## 2. Prerequisites

 - AWS account
 - Terraform
 - AWS CLI
+- GitHub CLI (gh)
 - jq (command-line JSON processor)

 ## 3. Environment Setup

-### 3.1 Staging and Production
+### 3.1 Development, Staging, and Production

-Staging and production environments are managed through AWS ECS and deployed via GitHub Actions.
+All environments are managed through AWS ECS and deployed via GitHub Actions.
 The initial setup process is as follows:

-1. Set up GitHub Secrets for AWS deployment (detailed in section 4.2).
+1. Set up GitHub Secrets for deployment (detailed in section 4.2).
 2. Set up Terraform (detailed in section 6.1).
+3. Configure AWS credentials in your local environment (detailed in section 4.2.2).

 ## 4. Configuration